-This medication may also be used to treat depression and post-traumatic stress disorder.
+This medication may also be used to treat anxiety disorders, depression, and post-traumatic stress disorder.

 HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking fluvoxamine and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth with or without food as directed by your doctor, usually once daily at bedtime, or twice daily (once in the morning and once at bedtime).
 If you are taking this medication twice daily and the doses are not equal, then the larger of the 2 doses should be taken at bedtime.